cdktf/cdktf-provider-snowflake/docs/tag.java.md

 - *Type:* java.lang.String

-Specifies the identifier for the tag; must be unique for the database in which the tag is created.
+Specifies the identifier for the tag;

+must be unique for the database in which the tag is created.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs/resources/tag#name Tag#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/tag#name Tag#name}

 ---